 WARNING!
 Working on or approaching a running engine is a safety hazard.
 Maintenance and service must be carried out with the engine stationary unless stated otherwise in the instructions.
-Prevent inadvertent start of the engine by removing the starter key and turning off the power with the main switch, locking it in the off position.
+Prevent inadvertent start of the engine by disabling the start-button and turning off the power with the main switch, locking it in the off position.

-WARNING!
+MARNING!
 Place warning signs stating that service is in progress in every position from which the engine can be started.